 We have estimated productivity growth using each of the above two methodologies.
-The index-based and cost-based calculations yield values of -0.7% and -0.8% respectively.
-That is, unit costs have been rising at a rate of 0.7% to 0.8% per year in real terms.
+The index-based and cost-based calculations both yield values of approximately -0.8%.
+That is, unit costs have been rising at a rate of 0.8% per year in real terms.

 The index-based approach proposed by PEG assigns weights to distributors that are roughly proportional to their size.
 The two largest distributors are excluded from the calculation, but the remaining large distributors are weighted much more heavily than medium or small distributors.
 We avoid these problems by assigning equal weights to all distributors.
 In particular, we calculate an individual productivity index for each distributor, then average across distributors.
-Our estimates lead to an average productivity factor of -0.7%.
+Our estimates lead to an average productivity factor of -0.8%.

 Our cost-based estimates consist of two components: the technology effect is estimated to be 1.2% (this is the trend coefficient in the cost model); it indicates significant upward cost pressures.
-The effect is partly offset by a favorable scale effect which has been reducing unit costs at a rate of about -0.4% for the 'average' distributor.1 Combining the two effects yields a productivity factor of -0.8%.
+The effect is partly offset by a favorable scale effect which has been reducing unit costs at a rate of about -0.4% for the 'average' distributor.
+Combining the two effects yields a productivity factor of -0.8%.

-We note that, going forward, this scale effect may over-estimate future potential gains, particularly if growth in demand slows as a result of conservation.2
+We note that, going forward, this scale effect may over-estimate future potential gains, particularly if growth in demand slows as a result of conservation.